 Similarly, continuing past friendships can lead to a relapse.
 Those who also abused drugs and alcohol or supported the addiction could cause someone to relapse down the road.
 Choice House recommends those who have reclaimed sobriety to form relationships with others who have made the same decision to live a sober lifestyle – building a sober community is imperative.

 Extreme anxiety and stress are common factors that have led to drug and alcohol addiction in the first place.
 If you notice a loved one is dealing with emotional risk factors that have contributed to addiction in the past, know that they may be extra vulnerable to a drug relapse.

 When someone who has struggled with addiction becomes isolated or lonely, it becomes easier to turn to drugs or alcohol.
 Help them maintain sobriety with our Boulder treatment programs for substance abuse recovery at Choice House, and by surrounding them with positive relationships and sober outdoor activities.

 Casually Using or Fantasizing About Using Substances

 Many individuals who have reclaimed sobriety succumb to the lie that “just one drink won’t hurt” or “I’m just casually using drugs.”
 Such behavior is highly dangerous and most likely will lead to a relapse.
 The best way to prevent drug and alcohol abuse is to swear off these substances altogether.
 Similarly, if a loved one is fantasizing or talking about drug use, this could be a warning sign that they’re considering using once again.

-Part of Choice House’s 90-Day Treatment Program for substance abuse recovery in Boulder, Colorado is constructing a plan to prevent future relapses so that participants can attain long-lasting sobriety.
+Part of Choice House’s 90-Day Treatment Program for substance addiction recovery in Boulder, Colorado is constructing a plan to prevent future relapses so that participants can attain long-lasting sobriety.
 Learn more about all our recovery programs.